Learn how to cook an easy one-skillet meat and rice meal – your family will love this fast pan of Southwest Cutlets with Calico Rice recipe.

 What Ingredients Do I Need to Make This Pork Recipe?

-- Pork cutlets
+- Pork or chicken cutlets

 - Spices – garlic, cumin, chili powder